TGA-Stock/NewBlack/NB_Task 1_Unified Commerce Task.md

 ## Challenges of Unified Commerce

 * **Change management**: Upgrading to a unified modularized structure can be a deeply disruptive process for any company.
 This process often sees the integration of many systems, some of which may be difficult to fully integrate, and the training of employees that can be resistant.
 Mature companies with complex structures and processes that host many operational and commercial platforms can be challenging to integrate, especially when there is a need to maintain good customer relationships during the change.
-Employing good change management practices, for example; keeping employees informed, providing good training and re-iterating the ultimate benefits of Unified Commerce, are a good way to mitigate stress and complexity.
+Employing good change management practices, for example, keeping employees informed, providing good training and re-iterating the ultimate benefits of Unified Commerce, are a good way to mitigate stress and complexity.

 * **Data Management**: Despite better universal data standardization and curation techniques as well as cheaper and adaptable analytics and management suites, there are still massive amounts of legacy data that have yet to be placed into modern environments and used in advanced applications.
 It takes time, patience and courage for any company to take the leap and modernize their data practices.
 No two companies are the same, and so the nuances of a given company will pose unique technical challenges for any IT manager, data engineer or data scientist working through the data.
 There is also the need to make sure practices are compliant with regulation, which is an aspect of data management increasing in complexity.
 Companies have policies and countries as well as continents have regulations, making it increasingly difficult to ensure compliance in a landscape that sees data move all around the world.
 Ensuring data privacy and security in an ever changing political and commercial environment is a major task, requiring expertise and decent technology.